 I have known about the Google My Activity page for a while.
 And it is the place where you can see the details about all the stuff you do with your Google account.
 But recently I bumped into the Google Dashboard that exists somewhere in Google My Accounts.
-It is a door to all the things Google knows about you and I bet you might not remember even half of things you would find there.
+It is a door to all the things Google knows about you, and I am pretty sure you might not recall even half of the things you would find there.

 Before you judge Google

-It is you who has the authority to decide whether Google can track you or not.
+It is you who has the authority to decide whether Google can track you or not (hopefully).
 But this data is used to improve the Google services you use.
 If there won’t be any location tracking, then there won’t be traffic alerts on Google Maps.
-Google keeps an eye on your search history to cater the search results more relevant to you.
+Google keeps an eye on your search history to cater the search results more relevant to you (Read this post for some Google tips and tricks).
 This data can also help you track any suspicious activity on your Google account.

 Things Google Tracks About You Everyday

 What do you order on the internet?

 Google knows what you order from websites like Amazon.
 They can track packages for your purchases by looking into your Gmail account.
 If you want to see it in action, open Google Search and type “My Packages.”
 You can easily opt-out of package tracking, just visit the Package Tracking section on Google Dashboard.

 My lost phone still appears here